frankyxgithub/frankyxgithub/README.md

 - 👋 Hi, I’m @frankyxgithub
+- 🌱 I'm a Java & SpringBoot Software Developer - Enterprise
+- 🌱 I’m currently learning fullstack web development
-- 👀 I’m interested in being a great programmer and open to learning
+- 👀 I’m interested in being a great programmer and open to learning and adding values where necessary
-- 🌱 I’m currently learning fullstact web development
 - 💞️ I’m looking to collaborate on web development and other related programming projects
 - 📫 How to reach me on Discord:- @frankyx41